 Italy remembers victims of deadly terrorist attack.

-In a statement, Mattarella noted that courts had ascertained the "neo-fascist nature" of the atrocity which was the most deadly attack in Italy since the end of world war two.
+In a statement on the 44th anniversary of the atrocity, Mattarella expressed solidarity with the families of the victims of the most deadly attack in Italy since the end of world war two.

 The no-warning terror attack occurred at Bologna Centrale railway station during the so-called Anni di Piombo, or Years of Lead, a period of social turmoil and political violence in Italy from the late 1960s until the 1980s.

-Five members of far-right terrorist groups were subsequently convicted in relation to the Bologna atrocity, while investigations also uncovered alleged links to Italy's secret services.
+Five members of far-right terrorist groups were subsequently convicted in relation to the Bologna massacre, while investigations also uncovered alleged links to Italy's secret services.

 The clock at Bologna Centrale railway station is fixed permanently at 10.25 to commemorate the exact moment of the actrocity.